opentripplanner/OpenTripPlanner/docs/sandbox/Flex.md

 ```
 {
   "flex": {
-    "maxTransferMeters": 300
+    "maxTransferDurationSeconds": 300
   }
 }
 ```

 *Config parameters*

+### `maxTransferDurationSeconds`

+Default: 300

-- `maxTransferMeters`: how far should you a passenger be able to walk after getting out of a flex vehicle and transferring to another one.
+How long should a passenger be allowed to walk after getting out of a flex vehicle and transferring to a flex or transit one.

+This was mainly introduced to improve performance which is also the reason for not using the existing value with the same name: fixed schedule transfers are computed during the graph build but flex ones are calculated at request time and are more sensitive to slowdown.

-                       This was mainly introduced to improve performance - a lower value means that the routing is faster.
+A lower value means that the routing is faster.